grate-driver/grate/Vertex-Shader-ISA.md

   2. Bit "constant relative addressing enable" needs to be set.
   3. Source register type set to "uniform".

-The source "uniform" operand will be multiplexed to the address register.
+The source "uniform" operand will be multiplexed to the address register A0.xyzw.

 ## Constants
 To multiplex source register rA/rB/rC to constant, its type needs to be set to "uniform" and bitfield "constant fetch index" (in range of 0..1023) pointed to the required constant.